What is Acorns?

 Acorns core product, Invest, was designed to simplify, and automate the saving and investing process.
 Based on the old proverb that from acorns, mighty oaks grow, “Invest” allows users to invest “spare change” by linking one or more spending accounts to the platform, which automatically rounds up every purchase to the nearest dollar.
 We feel it is a win when saving and investing become automated, inexpensive, and easy to do.

 “Invest” also allows users to be more selective as to when the round-ups are applied to purchases by turning off the automated feature.
-This option will require you to manually select each purchase to which the round-up should apply and may not be the best choice for those that are looking to follow a set it and forget it approach.
+This option will require you to manually select each purchase to which the round-up should apply and may not be the best choice for those that are looking to follow an automated approach.
 It does, however, provide a degree of additional flexibility if you are seeking a bit more control.
 You also have the option to make one-time contributions to the account, or even set up recurring transactions to fund at set intervals like monthly.

 Perhaps the only downfall to the round-up feature is that the round-up money isn’t actually withdrawn from your spending account and funded every time a purchase is made.
 Rather, the Acorns tool only processes a transaction to fund the investments once the aggregated round-ups reach at least $5.
 The only way you will be able to enjoy the benefit of having money funded into the account with each purchase is by using the Acorns checking account and debit card.